Today, up to 81% of shoppers conduct online research before making a big purchase.

 - Campaign: Used to identify which campaign the promotion is associated with.

 - Term: Used to manually identify paid keywords you're targeting with your campaign.

 - Content: Used to identify the exact element on your ad or promotion that was clicked.
 This is often used for optimization purposes.

 Using a combination of the five tags can help your team start to develop valuable insights about which promotional efforts are bringing traffic to your site.

 This type of information, in turn, allows you to gauge which types of campaigns are working and which may not be performing as expected.

 Gathering data about which types of promotions or content is working for your website audience opens the door for optimization and experimentation.
 Conversational tools such as live chat, Facebook Messenger, and HubSpot Messages are starting to enable visitors to communicate with companies instantaneously.

 You can use UTM parameters in email, messaging, or even social campaigns to determine which of those channels work best for your buyer personas and current website audience.
 Knowing which channels work best can help your team target and use the types of content that perform well, which can positively impact your campaigns' return on investment, or ROI.

 What types of tools can help build and track UTM parameters?

 Tools like HubSpot's tracking URL builder can be a great way to generate links containing UTM parameters.
+There are tons of other free UTM generator tools on the market to track your links.
 It is currently considered a best practice to use a tracking URL when directing traffic to a landing page from somewhere other than a call-to-action button on your own site.
 This information is then bucketed into your Sources or Traffic Analytics reports in HubSpot.